Search

 i. it is removed in accordance with these Rules;

-ii. the Rules of Order, the Joint Rules of Order, the Canons, or the Constitution require a different procedure or vote threshold other than a majority for considering the item resolution or matter;
+ii. the Rules of Order, the Joint Rules of Order, the Canons, or the Constitution require a different procedure or vote threshold other than a simple majority for considering the item resolution or matter;

 iii. the item has been set by a Special Order of Business; or